-Trump-Russia affair: Key questions answered
+All you need to know about Trump Russia story

 Mr Trump dismissed the dossier, arguing its contents were based largely on unnamed sources.
 It was later reported that Mr Steele's report was funded as opposition research by the Clinton campaign and Democratic National Committee.

-Fusion GPS, the Washington-based firm that was hired to commissioned the dossier, had previously been paid via a conservative website to dig up dirt on Mr Trump.
+Fusion GPS, the Washington-based firm that was hired to commission the dossier, had previously been paid via a conservative website to dig up dirt on Mr Trump.

 Who is 'coffee boy' George Papadopoulos?

-Mr Papadopoulos' role in the drama begins with a May 2016 drink in a London bar with an Australian diplomat.
+Mr Papadopoulos's role in the drama begins with a May 2016 drink in a London bar with an Australian diplomat.
 He told the envoy that Russia had "political dirt" on Hillary Clinton - a conversation which was later reported by Australian authorities to the FBI and may have prompted the bureau's investigation into the campaign.

 In late October 2017, court documents emerged showing Mr Papadopoulos had pleaded guilty to lying to the FBI about the timing of meetings with alleged go-betweens for Russia.